ranfysvalle02/slim-mcp/architecture.md

 Route-by-meaning (§5) is the entire selection mechanism here — not an optional re-rank bolted onto a hardcoded list.
 The query *is* the interface.

-### 3.3 Where pruning and compaction went (and why)

-An earlier version of this gateway carried two more layers: a `DescriptionPrunerTransform` that trimmed each tool's description to a single capped line (*input* trimming), and a `ResponseCompactor` that shrank fat `tools/call` payloads (*output* trimming).
-Both worked and both saved tokens — but they were **deliberately removed from the gateway**, for one reason: they change *what the model reads*.
-With them in place, the headline A/B was no longer a clean experiment ("we changed only the count") — a skeptic could fairly say the savings came from truncating text, not from retrieval.
-Measured, pruning was contributing barely ~1% of the headline delta (≈219 of ≈19,000 tokens saved on the PR task), so the honesty win dwarfed the token loss.

-They remain genuinely useful as **optional, additive layers** — they stack on top of retrieval without contradicting it — and they're documented as the "you can go further" chapter (README's *Further hardening*, and the production follow-up [`blog2.md`](./blog2.md)), alongside identity-derived scope, abstention, and re-ranking.
-They are simply not part of the core claim this gateway is built to demonstrate.

 ---